uptonking/note4yaoo/lib-collab-crdt.md

 - Both types of CRDT are equivalent and can be converted to either form.

 - https://github.com/mpareja/node-uncorded
-  - A state-based CRDT was chosen over an operation-based CRDT so we could forego the requirement of a reliable network ensuring idempotent message delivery.
+  - A state-based CRDT was chosen over an operation-based CRDT so we could forgo(放弃) the requirement of a reliable network ensuring idempotent message delivery.
   - The downside of a state-based CRDT is that we always replicate a node's entire state.
   - Uncorded's small and short-lived state is a great fit here so long as we don't hold remove-set values indefinitely.
   - Nodes publish changes to listeners via newline delimited JSON representations of their state.
 Listeners apply the state changes according to the 2P-set merge algorithm.